 Health Promotion Center

 The HPC has been operating in Bridgeport since 1994.
-Each year, the HPC staff, faculty, and students screen hundreds of people for lead poisoning and cardiovascular risk factors (total cholesterol, glucose, and blood pressure).
-Health education is provided for thousands of adults, adolescents, and children in Bridgeport and surrounding communities on these issues and other health-related topics.
+Each year, the HPC staff and faculty work with hundreds of individuals and families in the Greater Bridgeport area.
 The HPC is a visible extension of the mission of Fairfield University and the School of Nursing.
-It serves as a clinical practice / service learning site for nursing and other students.
-It also provides opportunities for volunteer efforts in Bridgeport through Campus Ministry.
+It serves as a clinical practice / service learning opportunity for nursing students and interprofession collaboration with our community partners.

 Clinical experience offers rich opportunities for students to participate in nursing practice in a variety of clinical settings.
 The School has affiliations with over 50 agencies, including small and large hospitals, community health centers, in-patient and out-patient psychiatric institutions, and schools.
 Opportunities are available in urban and suburban settings, servicing both the poor and the affluent, for students to work with people of different cultures, backgrounds, and needs.